Meet the MC Centre.

 What was MC’s brief?

 For lead architects, MC chose Jasmax, one of Aotearoa New Zealand’s leading multi-disciplinary design practices, with a reputation for approaching each project with open minds and a determination to exceed expectations.
-MC’s brief was to celebrate contemporary Aotearoa and to ensure MC’s offices would be indistinguishable from any other major New Zealand law firm.
+MC’s brief was to celebrate contemporary Aotearoa and to ensure MC’s offices would be completely different from any other major New Zealand law firm.

 The first decision MC took was that Te Tiriti o Waitangi, from which it derives legitimacy as Office of the Crown Solicitor at Auckland, would be featured at the heart of the new MC Centre.
 Consultation with MC’s Te Tauhere Manaaki emphasised that He Whakaputanga o te Rangatiratanga o Nu Tireni must also be recognised as the document supporting Te Tiriti.